California AG Announces First Enforcement Actions from the California Consumer Privacy Act (CCPA)

 On the same day it released details about the Sephora settlement, the AG bolstered its case that CCPA compliance meant more than evaluating a Sale and processing preference signals through GPCs.

-In its revised enforcement examples, the AG listed 13 new enforcement examples, making it a whopping 40 total examples that have been provided.
+The AG listed 13 new enforcement examples in its revised enforcement examples, making it a whopping 40 total examples that have been provided.